Aceracede3000/Aceracede3000/README.md

 Python Libraries

-PyTorch (v 1.7) - Used for implementing the metabolomic state model with a residual neural network.
+PyTorch (v 2.3) - Used for implementing the metabolomic state model with a residual neural network.

-PyTorch Lightning (v 1.4) - Used to simplify training of PyTorch models.

 SHAP - Used for explaining the predictions of machine learning models.